cityKspicyChicken/3.Hack4tk/README.md

 the demo is used to show you how to detect the state and count the amount of coils in the work places. the recently functions are

 1. distinguish the single coil from the coil stack
-2. count the amount of all the single coil
+2. count the amount of all the single coils

 an example illustrate like follows: